MarkEdmondson1234/googleCloudRunner/README.md

 * Ensure you have the Cloud Build, Cloud Run and Cloud Scheduler APIs on in your GCP project
 * The Cloud Build service account needs permissions if you want it to deploy to Cloud Run: This can be set [here](https://console.cloud.google.com/cloud-build/settings) where you enable `Cloud Run Admin` and `Service Account User` roles.
 More details found at this [Google reference article](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-cloud-run).
-* Ensure you have a service email with `service-{project-number}@gcp-sa-cloudscheduler.iam.gserviceaccount.com` with Cloud Scheduler Service Agent role.
+* If you get the error using Cloud Scheduler with a HTTP target of "Request contains an invalid argument" then ensure you have a service email with `service-{project-number}@gcp-sa-cloudscheduler.iam.gserviceaccount.com` with Cloud Scheduler Service Agent role.
+This is only needed if you created the project before MArch 2019.
 This only needs to exist in the GCP project, it is not used in deployment - create another service key for that.
 See [here](https://cloud.google.com/scheduler/docs/http-target-auth#add)
 * A service auth key needs Cloud Build Editor, Cloud Run Admin, Cloud Scheduler Admin roles to use all the functions in the package - this key can be downloaded and used for auth via `GCE_AUTH_FILE`
 * If you want to use GitHub or BitBucket repos, you need to setup mirroring them via Cloud Source Repoitories https://source.cloud.google.com/
+* To use Cloud Scheduler you may need to initiate an App Engine application https://console.developers.google.com/appengine - you only need to set the region (one allowed per GCP project) and you don't need to create an app